 Transforming Young People and Communities: New Findings on the Impacts of Youth Organizing

 In recent years, the number of youth organizing groups has grown considerably.
-The Funders’ Collaborative on Youth Organizing (FCYO) currently has data on more than 300 youth organizing groups located in 38 states, two up from 180 groups identified in 2013.
+The Funders’ Collaborative on Youth Organizing (FCYO) currently has data on more than 300 youth organizing groups located in 38 states, up from 180 groups identified in 2013.
 A majority of these youth organizing groups work with youth of color and youth from low-income backgrounds.
 Young people work on a wide array of campaigns that reflect their needs and concerns, including issues such as education, environmental justice, health, gender/sexuality, immigration, and criminal justice.

 Across the country, youth organizers have scored important policy victories, such as advocating for greater access to college prep curricula and introducing restorative justice models to replace punitive school discipline policies.
 As the field of youth organizing expands, a growing body of research is illuminating our understanding of youth organizing and the myriad ways in which participation in organizing shapes the lives of young people.
 Emerging research shows that involvement in youth organizing contributes to the social-emotional and academic development of young people in powerful ways, while also promoting their civic and community engagement.